 Will it sink or float?

-That is a question kids love to experiment with to answer, whether it be toy blocks, boats, or just odds and ends from around the house, kids everywhere enjoy putting things in water to see if they will sink or float.
+That is a question kids love to experiment with to answer, whether it’s toy blocks, boats, or just odds and ends from around the house, kids everywhere enjoy putting things in water to see what will happen.

 This week we decided to answer the question: Will a pumpkin sink or float?

-This is a super easy pumpkin activity you can do at home.
+This is a super easy pumpkin STEM activity you can do at home.

 We took our pumpkin to the pond for the first part of our experiment.
 You could also use a large basin of water, the kitchen sink, or the bathtub, depending on the size of your pumpkin.

-Before tossing in the pumpkin, the kids carefully examined it.
-They talked about its shape, size, and weight.
+Before tossing in the pumpkin, have your child carefully examine it.
+Discuss the pumpkin’s shape, size, and weight.

 We gently placed the pumpkin into the water.
 (Read that as my daughter had fun tossing that little squash into the pond and seeing the big splash it made.)

 Now that we had one question answered, it was time to get our hands messy and investigate further.

 Why Do Pumpkins Float